Andrewtanui/spudisp/README.md

 - Patients can book appointments and view their details.
 - Doctors can manage patient records and appointments.
 - Forgot password functionality is available to reset your password.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, feel free to open a GitHub issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----